 Let’s imagine that our hourly rate is $30/h and that it takes 15 hours to land a new client.

-If we spend 20 hours helping a client and it takes 15 hours extra to get the project, we’ve spent a total of 35 hours.
+If we spend 20 hours helping a client with a project and it takes 15 hours extra to get the project, we’ve spent a total of 35 hours.

-It might just require one hour to get a new project from an existing client and our hourly rate is now at $29/h ($600/21h) instead of the $17 we started with.
+It might just take one hour to get a new project from an existing client and our hourly rate is now at $29/h ($600/21h) instead of the $17 we started with.

-A great strategy is Jay Abraham’s idea about the Trusted Advisor.
-It focuses on becoming a client’s trusted advisor instead of simply someone who carries out tasks as a contractor.
+The point is to become a client’s trusted advisor instead of simply someone who carries out tasks as a contractor.

 The easiest way to get started is by thinking long-term and work towards, say, their fourth project instead of just the first one.